Popover

 <PopoverButton>Solutions</PopoverButton>

-In this example, we put the PopoverOverlay before the Panel in the DOM so that it doesn't cover up the panel's contents.
+In this example, we put the PopoverBackdrop before the Panel in the DOM so that it doesn't cover up the panel's

-But like all the other components, PopoverOverlay is completely headless, so how you style it is up to you.
+But like all the other components, PopoverBackdrop is completely headless, so how you style it is up to you.

-To animate the opening and closing of the popover panel, wrap the PopoverPanel in a Transition and the transition will be applied automatically.
+To animate the opening and closing of the popover panel, add the transition prop to the PopoverPanel component and

 function Example() {